mars-sim/mars-sim/README.md

 only tracks the official Oracle versions.
 If you install any openJDK's on your machine, JCP won't be able to recognize them.

-7. To track what versions of OpenJDK have been installed on your machine, you may try using [JDKMon](https://harmoniccode.blogspot.com/2021/04/friday-fun-lxiii-jdkmon.html).
+7. To keep track of the versions of OpenJDK have been installed on your machine, you may try using [JDKMon](https://harmoniccode.blogspot.com/2021/04/friday-fun-lxiii-jdkmon.html).

 ## Remote Console Connection